feathersui/feathersui-starling/documentation/help/markdown/sdk/build-source-code.md

 ---
 # Build the Feathers SDK from Source Code

-The document explains how to build the SDK from source code.
+The document explains how to build the Feathers SDK from source code.

 <aside class="warn">Most developers should use the [Feathers SDK Installer](http://feathersui.com/sdk/installer/) instead.
 This tutorial is meant for advanced developers who want to modify the Feathers SDK compiler source code to contribute or create a fork.</aside>